Foundations of Differential Calculus for modules over posets: Preliminaries

 As is the case for any category of modules, many questions about $k\C$-modules can be reduced to questions about isomorphism classes.
-In this context the concept of the Grothendieck ring is very useful.
+In this context the concept of the Grothendieck group is very useful.

 Let $k$ be a field, let $A$ be a unital $k$-algebra and let $A\mod$ denote the category of finitely generated left $A$-modules.
-Then $A\mod$ is a monoid with operation given by direct sum, and thus the set of isomorphism classes of $A$-modules forms a commutative monoid where
+Then $A\mod$ is a monoid with operation given by direct sum, which is associative and commutative up to isomorphism, and thus the set of isomorphism classes of $A$-modules forms a commutative monoid where

-The Grothendieck group $\Gr(A)$ of finitely generated $A$-modules is the group completion of this monoid.
+The \hadgesh{Grothendieck group} $\Gr(A)$ of finitely generated $A$-modules is the group completion of this monoid.
 Namely, it is the quotient of the free abelian group generated by isomorphism classes of $A$-modules, subject to the relation (\ref{Eqn:Grothendieck}).
-Thus any element $[X]\in \Gr(A)$ can be written uniquely as a difference $[X] = [M]-[N]$, where $M, N\in A\mod$.
+Thus any element $ X\in \Gr(A)$ can be written uniquely as a difference $ X = [M]-[N]$, where $M, N\in A\mod$.
 In particular, an equation of the form $[M]-[N] = [U] - [V]$ in $\Gr(A)$ where $M, N, U, V\in A\mod$ should be interpreted as $M\oplus V \cong N\oplus U$.
 We refer to elements of $\Gr(A)$ as \hadgesh{virtual modules}.
+If $f^*\colon B\mod\to A\mod$ is a functor that preserves direct sums then $f^*$ induces a group homomorphism

-Tensor product over $k$, with the (left) diagonal action of $A$ on the factors, turns $\Gr(A)$ into a ring, known as the Grothendieck ring, where $[M]\cdot[N] = [M\otimes N]$.
-This ring does not in general have a unit element.
-If $f^*\colon B\mod\to A\mod$ is a functor that preserves tensor products, then $f^*$ induces a ring homomorphism
+In certain cases, including some of the cases considered in this article, $\Gr(A)$ can be endowed with a ring structure by using tensor products.
+However, multiplicative structures will not be used in this article.

-An important example of this construction is given by the Grothendieck ring $\Gr(k)$ of finite dimensional vector spaces over $k$, which is isomorphic to the ring of integers $\Z$.
+An important example is given by the Grothendieck group $\Gr(k)$ of finite dimensional vector spaces over $k$, which is isomorphic to the additive group of integers $\Z$.
 A much more interesting family of examples that is a subject of extensive study arises in group representation theory.
-If $G$ is a group and $kG$ its group algebra, then $\Gr(kG)$ is the Grothendieck ring of all virtual linear representations of the group $G$ over $k$.
+If $G$ is a group and $kG$ its group algebra, then $\Gr(kG)$ is the Grothendieck group of all virtual linear representations of the group $G$ over $k$.
+In representation theory one typically uses the followin version of the construction.

 \begin{Defi} Let $A$ be a unital $k$-algebra.
-Define the \hadgesh{reduced Grothendieck ring} $\Gr_e(A)$ to be the quotient of the Grothendieck ring $\Gr(A)$, by an additional family of relations:
+Define the \hadgesh{reduced Grothendieck group} $\Gr_e(A)$ to be the quotient of the Grothendieck group $\Gr(A)$, by an additional family of relations: